 - Hands-Free Only means that Siri will only respond vocally if you use "Hey Siri" or you're connected to a Bluetooth device, headphones, or CarPlay.
 Siri will not be vocal when using Type to Siri.

-Type to Siri takes over your default home button shortcut for Siri, so the next time you long-press on your home button, the Siri interface will open as usual, only your keyboard will pop up right away.
+Type to Siri takes over your default Home button or Side button shortcut for Siri, depending on which iPhone model you have, so the next time you long-press on your Home button or Side button, the Siri interface will open as usual, only your keyboard will pop up right away.
 Just type your question out, then hit "Done" to get a response from Siri.

 If you like to talk to Siri, but also like being able to type to her (or him) in private, you can rest easy knowing that it's still super easy to talk to Siri when you want with "Type to Siri" enabled.